 We need to expand our personnel resources to grow our business effectively.
 We believe that sustained growth at a higher rate will place a strain on our management, as well as on our other human resources.
 To manage this growth, we must continue to attract and retain qualified management, professional, scientific and technical and operating personnel.
-During the most recently completed calendar quarter, the labor market, particularly for highly-specialized scientists and engineers remained tight.
+During 2007 and the first quarter of 2008, the labor market, particularly for highly-specialized scientists and engineers remained tight.
 If we are unable to recruit a sufficient number of qualified personnel, we may be unable to staff and manage projects adequately, which may slow the rate of growth of our technology development revenue or our product development efforts.